-Commitment to Living wages
+Commitment to Fair wages

-Mosaic Brands is working to close the gap between living wages and minimum wages for the product that is produced for our group in the regions that we operate.
+Mosaic Brands is working to close the gap between fair wages and minimum wages for the product that is produced for our group in the regions that we operate.
 The wages paid must meet national legal standards or industry benchmark standards, whichever is higher.
 Wages should always be enough to meet basic needs, a decent standard of living and to provide a measure of comfort including education for children, requirements of essential social needs.
 The required amount of income should be obtainable within normal working hours.
 Our standard sourcing commitment is to avoid the downward pressure on wages, by following fair and reasonable sourcing practices.
 We also promote these within our group, by providing training to our internal teams and to our vendors on efficient product development processes.

 Paying higher prices for product does not guarantee that workers receive a higher wage.
-We understand that this requires a multi stakeholder approach, where vendors, brands, governments unions etc. must work together to find ways to increase minimum wages to be in line with living wages.
+We understand that this requires a multi stakeholder approach, where vendors, brands, governments unions etc. must work together to find ways to increase minimum wages to be in line with fair wages.

-Our vendors have signed up to our policies, which requires them to follow the requirements of the ETI Base code, encompassing a requirement for living wages to be paid.
+Our vendors have signed up to our policies, which requires them to follow the requirements of the ETI Base code, encompassing a requirement for fair wages to be paid.
 We have audit and corrective action plans to ensure minimum wages are paid to the workers in our supply chain.

 We embrace the ACT (Action Collaboration Transformation group) purchasing practices, fair terms of payment, better planning and forecasting, and training for our brand teams.
 With this in mind we work closely with our long term supply partners, we produce a high proportion of our goods from vendors who have been with the group for more than 5 years.